 1. Married couple

-2. At least one spouse born before 1/1/1954
+2. At least one spouse was born before 1/1/1954

-Beyond just trying to rake in the highest dollar amount, there are a few other things to keep in mind when deciding your Social Security strategy.
-Namely, other reliable income sources at your disposal (pensions, part-time employment, rental properties, etc.) and longevity (i.e. longer life expectancy = more time to enjoy a larger benefit and vice-versa).
+Namely, you should also consider reliable income sources you have at your disposal (pensions, part-time employment, rental properties, etc.) and your family health history (i.e. longevity.. longer life expectancy = more time to enjoy a larger benefit and vice-versa).